johnlaudun/blog/vita.md

 ### Articles & Chapters

 Laudun, John.
 [2023].
 Repairing Tradition. *Journal of American Folklore*.
-(Accepted.)
+(In production.)

 Laudun, John.
 2023.
 Weathering the Storm: Folk Ideas about Character.
 In _Wait Five Minutes: Weatherlore in the Twenty-First Century_.
 Ed.
 Shelley Ingram and Willow Mullins.
+(In production.)

 Laudun, John.
 2021.
 Repairing Knowledge.
-In _Technical Cultures of Repair: From Prehistory to the Present Day_ , 393–406.
+In _Technical Cultures of Repair: From Prehistory to the Present Day_, 393–406.
 Ed.
 Liliane Hilaire-Pérez, Gianenrico Bernasconi, Guillaume Carnino and Olivier Raveux.
 Brepols Publishers.

 Laudun, John.
 2021.
-The Modes of Vernacular Discourse. _Western Folklore_.
+The Modes of Vernacular Discourse. _Western Folklore_ 80(3/4): 401-436.

 Laudun, John.
 2020.
 The Clown Legend Cascade of 2016.
 In _Folklore and Social Media_, 188-208.
 Eds.
 Andrew Peck and Trevor Blank.
 SUNY Press.